 Splatoon is a third-person shooter/platformer hybrid developed by Nintendo EAD and published by Nintendo for the Wii U on May 28, 2015 in Japan and on May 29, 2015 in Europe and North America.
 Players control "Inklings", sentient squids that can transform into humanoid kid forms and spray colored ink from a variety of weapons at their enemies.
 Ink is also used to paint the terrain, allowing players in squid form to move rapidly through their own ink color and replenish their ink supply.

-Along with a single-player campaign (centered around puzzle-platforming) and a local two-screen multiplayer versus mode, Splatoon's major focus is in its various four-on-four online multiplayer modes, including the ubiquitous "Turf War" mode (a territorial control mode where players fight to ink the largest surface area of the entire map).
+Along with a single-player campaign centered around puzzle-platforming and a local two-screen multiplayer versus mode, Splatoon's major focus is in its various four-on-four online multiplayer modes; these include the ubiquitous "Turf War", a territorial control mode where two teams of players fight to ink the largest surface area of the entire map.

 Players are equipped with various ink-dispensing weapons which are used both to cover the environment in their team's color and to attack (or "splat") their enemies.
 Players can also transform into squids and swim through pools of same-color ink, replenishing their ink supply and allowing them to quickly traverse the map or hide from enemy players, and can even use this form to climb vertical surfaces.
 When crossing through a pool of opposing-color ink, a player's movement is severely impeded and they will begin to take damage.
 Additionally, there are some play surfaces that cannot be covered in ink.